-Dr Thomas Jones is a Lecturer in History.
+Dr Thomas Jones is a Senior Lecturer in History.
 He graduated with Distinction from the University of North Carolina at Chapel Hill in 2005, having double-majored in History and International Studies.
-He received a First Class MA in Modern History from King’s College London in 2007 and was awarded a PhD in History by the University of Cambridge in 2010.
-He joined the faculty at Buckingham in 2012, having taught at Cambridge, Roehampton University, and Queen Mary, University of London.
+He received a first Class MA in Modern History from King’s College London in 2007 and was awarded a PhD in History from the University of Cambridge in 2010.
+He joined the faculty at Buckingham in 2012, having previously taught at Cambridge, Roehampton University, and Queen Mary University of London.

-Dr Jones is interested in the history of Europe since the French Revolution and is a specialist of Britain and France.
-His publications, which have appeared on both sides of the Channel, concentrate most often on political, intellectual, and transnational themes.
-The issues of exile, diaspora, and international intellectual exchange are particularly central to his work, and he is currently pursuing all of these areas in his forthcoming book for Harvard University Press, Liberty’s Refuge: A History of Asylum in Britain, 1680-1920.
-He is a member of the Royal Historical Society, the Raphael Samuel History Centre, and is a founding member of AsilEuropeXIX, an international team engaged in building a comparative history of exile in nineteenth-century Europe (https://asileurope.huma-num.fr)
+Dr Jones is interested in the political and intellectual history of modern Europe, particularly from a transnational perspective.
+His forthcoming work, Liberty’s Exile: A History of Political and Religious Asylum in Britain from the Reformation to the Twentieth Century, will be published by Harvard University Press.
+He is a member of the Royal Historical Society, the Raphael Samuel History Centre, and is a founding member of AsilEuropeXIX, an international team engaged in building a comparative history of exile in nineteenth-century Europe (https://asileurope.huma-num.fr).

 You can contact Thomas at email@example.com